 - LDST ffirst may never set VL equal to zero.
 This because on the first element an exception must be raised "as normal". - CR-based data-dependent ffirst on the other hand can set VL equal to zero.
-When VL is set zero due to the first element failing the CR bit-test, all subsequent vectorized operations are effectively nops which is precisely the desired and intended behaviour.
+This is the only means in the entirety of SV that VL may be set to zero (with the exception of via the SV.STATE SPR).
+When VL is set zero due to the first element failing the CR bit-test, all subsequent vectorised operations are effectively nops which is precisely the desired and intended behaviour.